7 years after Delhi gang rape, brutal India attacks continue

 “Consequences may be worse than what happened in Unnao,” the note read, alluding to the city in northern India where a woman was allegedly doused with gasoline and set ablaze by five men, including two she had accused of gang rape who were out on bail.

 The teen and her family took the note to police.
+The accused man was arrested in July 2018 on the rape charge and was quickly released on bail.
+He was taken back into custody on Saturday, according to police constable Sudhir Bhati.

-But sexual violence against women and girls is so common in India, news of the accused rapist’s subsequent arrest for harassment was given only a few lines in one of the country’s leading dailies.
+Sexual violence against women and girls is so common in India, the case was given only a few lines in one of the country’s leading dailies.

 There have been several high-profile rape cases that have shocked the country in recent weeks, including the woman in Unnao, who was about to board a train for a court hearing in her case when she was allegedly set on fire earlier this month.